hypo69/hypo/docs/gemini/out/en/how_to/src/bots/__init__.rst

 .. code-block:: python

     # Assuming you have the necessary imports and a way to instantiate the TelegramBot
-    # This example is illustrative, you will need to adapt it to your specific setup.
+    # This example is illuStartive, you will need to adapt it to your specific setup.

     from hypotez.src.bots import TelegramBot

     # ... (your code to initialize TelegramBot) ...

-    # Example usage (Illustrative).
+    # Example usage (IlluStartive).
 Replace with your actual commands.
     bot = TelegramBot(...) # Replace with your instantiation bot.send_message('Hello world!')